 The Environmental Science and Management department offers two undergraduate degrees.
 The Environmental Science degree focuses on natural sciences and research.
 The Environmental Studies degree is offered jointly with Geography and focuses on environmental problems and policy.
-ESM also offers a Minor in Sustainability and a Minor in Environmental Studies.
+ESM also offers a Minor in Sustainability and a Minor in Environmental Science.

 Who should meet with an advisor?